AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

 ## Link para o projeto  {#section_453E70F7409F4501B8E976A0D18C9A46}

-Em um projeto, clique em **[!UICONTROL Link para o projeto]** no menu Ações para enviar o URL de um projeto salvo por email para outros usuários.
+In a project, click **[!UICONTROL Link to This Project]** from the Actions menu to email a saved project&#39;s URL to other users.
 Os destinatários administrativos podem editar e salvar um projeto compartilhado dessa forma.
 Do contrário, esses projetos serão somente leitura.

 ![](assets/link-to-this-project.png)